replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

      --use-restic --use-volume-snapshots=false
   ```

-1. Configure the storage destination using the `kots velero` command or using the admin console.
-For more information, see [`velero`](/reference/kots-cli-velero-index) or [Updating Storage Settings in the Admin Console](snapshots-updating-with-admin-console).
+1. Configure the storage destination using the admin console or the `kots velero` command.
+For more information, see [Updating Storage Settings in the Admin Console](snapshots-updating-with-admin-console) or see [`velero`](/reference/kots-cli-velero-index) in the kots CLI reference section.

 ## Configure GCP Storage for Online Environments